lcampit/ThoughtSync/README.md

     options in a nicely indented view
   - `set` sets a configuration options using the given value and saves the configuration changes
+- `thoughtsync read` to fuzzy find among all notes and output a note's contents on the terminal

 # ⚙️ Configuration